-The Remuneration Committee met 3 times during the 2011 financial year (2 times after its renewal); the average duration exceeded one hour and thirty minutes.
-All the members in office have always attended the Committee's meetings; the tables provided at the end of this Report summarise the participations of the members at the Committee's meetings reported during the financial year.
+The Remuneration Committee met 3 times during the 2012 financial year; the average duration was approximately one hour and thirty minutes.
+All the members in office attended the Committee's meetings; the tables provided at the end of this Report summarise the participations of the members at the Committee's meetings reported during the financial year.